Brezovica, Kosovo

-Brezovica (Брезовица; Brezovicë) is a settlement in the Štrpce municipality in Kosovo, known for its Brezovica ski resort.
+Brezovica (Брезовица, Albanian indefinite form: Brezovicë) is a settlement in the Štrpce municipality in Kosovo, known for its Brezovica ski resort.
 According to the 2024 Census, Brezovica's total population is 942.

 Brezovica is one of the most visited winter tourist destinations in Kosovo.
 The ski resort area is ideally situated on the north and northwest-facing slopes of the Šar Mountains National Park.
 The ridge line spans 39,000 hectares of high alpine mountain terrain and forests, with a highly diverse and abundant flora and fauna.
 Located within 90 minutes of two international airports, the Brezovica resort area represents one of the last remaining under-developed ski resort areas in Southeast Europe.

 Geography

 It is situated in the northeastern part of the Šar Mountains, and in the drainage basin of the Lepenac river.
 The Brezovica ski resort is situated between 900 m and 2,500 m above sea level, about 14 km south of the village.
 There is a combination of mild valley climate in the lower parts and Alpine climate in the higher regions.